Project

 I especially like the discussions around undefined behaviour and the example showing aliasing issues (did not know it could be possible haha).

-Updated by ianks (Ian Ker-Seymer) 10 months ago
+Updated by ianks (Ian Ker-Seymer) over 1 year ago

 With one tweak: not int rb_ioptr_descriptor(struct rb_io *ioptr); but int rb_io_descriptor(VALUE io);.